 The Mickey Thompson 305/35/20 (rear) and 255/35/20 (front) Street Comp tires complete the look and will be ready to dig into the pavement on the street.
 For the strip, Mickey Thompson sent a set of 305/35/20 ET Street S/S shoes.
 From there, a trip to 4 Wheel Performance in Wichita Falls, Texas, saw the outfit take care of the mounting, balancing, tie rod adjustment, and alignment.

 With everything in place, it was back to the garage where the rear of the Caprice was jacked up again to set the ride height by adjusting the coilovers and checking the pinion angle.
 Then it was time to take this bad boy out for a ride.

 Needless to say, the 260-horsepower LT1 is not the engine planned for this build, so the launches are not going to be that impressive.
 However, with the suspension dialed in a comparison to the stock suspension from a previous test drive should be noticeable — and it was!

 Getting the car out on the street was a night and day experience for Havins.
 “We dialed in a couple of clicks on the coil-overs to stiffen the ride in the rear, which made a big difference.
 Overall it was a massive improvement over the factory suspension.”

 The Caprice was way more responsive to all the changes Havins made.
 The rear tires really did dig in and made for impressive launches despite the tired old 350 cubic-inch LT1 under the hood.
 The was not a car intended for drag racing, it was made as a comfortable commuter car with room for five adults.
 But with this suspension, Havins is stoked and inspired to find that LS engine.

-Make sure you follow along on Street Muscle Magazine as our Impala goes through even more changes in the near future.
+Make sure you follow along as our Caprice goes through even more changes in the near future.